aenniw/ARDUINO/skarsta/docs/panel-v2.md

 - Insert 7-segment display to top panel part
 - Wire up all the buttons and display with connector
-- Add super glue to connector and fix it to panel back hole
+- Add superglue to connector and fix it to panel back hole
-- Fix top and bottom case parts with 3*M3x15mm + 3*M3x10mm screws
+- Fix top and bottom case parts with `3xM3-15mm` + `3xM3-10mm` screws
   <details>
     <summary>Panel - screwed</summary>
     <p align="center">